-Genetically Modified Organisms (GMOs) are in the news a lot these days.
-And we hear a lot of different stories about whether we should feel good about eating them or not.
+GMO stands for Genetically Modified Organisms and they’re in the news a lot these days.
+And there are many different opinions about whether they’re safe or not.

-There’s a lot of controversy about the safety of GMO foods.
+There’s a lot of controversy about GMO foods.
 Some scientists claim that eating them is perfectly fine.
 But the truth?
-The companies that create GMOs (and stand to profit from their sale) are the ones backing the studies concluding GMOs are safe.
+The companies that create GMOs (and stand to profit from their sale) are the ones backing the studies that say GMOs are safe.

 A lot of independent scientists don’t believe GMOs are safe.
 Even though the US and Canadian governments have approved GMOs, a lot of other countries ban them.
-At the end of 2015, GMO crops were banned in 38 countries around the world, including 28 countries in Europe.
+Many countries have banned the growing of GMO crops, including many in the European Union, Latin America, the Middle East and Africa.
+Other countries have restrictions on GMOs as well as labeling requirements.

 And unless you’re taking conscious steps to avoid GMOs in your dog’s food, chances are he’s eating them, even if you’re feeding a homemade raw diet.

-Keep reading to find out why this probably isn’t a good thing.
+Keep reading to find out more about the safety of GMO foods and why they’re probably not a good thing.

 What are GMOs?